grimmsen/stm32/README.md

 project the way you are used to, despite being forced to that single sketch.
 When compared to CubeIDE, it keeps the HAL as low as possible.
 No code generators nor pinplanners.
-This boilerplate tries keeps you as close as possible to the hardware, while providing conveniant but low leveled wrappers to the registers.
+This boilerplate tries to keep you as close as possible to the hardware, while providing conveniant but low leveled wrappers to the registers.
 It provides a complete interface to ARMs vector table, which you can easily connect to an abitrary C function.